Pinafore/cl1-hw/logreg/readme.md

     - Modify the Example to store the df vector
     - With the appropriate flag, use the *df* vector rather than *x* in the update
     - Show the effect in your analysis document
-3. Modify the _sg update_ function to perform lazy regularized updates.
+3. Modify the _sg update_ function to perform [lazy regularized updates](https://lingpipe.files.wordpress.com/2008/04/lazysgdregression.pdf), which only update the weights of features when they appear in an example.
     - Show the effect in your analysis document

 Caution: When implementing extra credit, make sure your implementation of the